-The Customer Relations team has the responsibility to contact the DPS to coordinate coverage for the same hours of operation as the extended hours for the DPS Call Center.
-Customer Relations staff are assigned and empowered to assist with any issues forwarded by the staff of the DPS.
+The DPS Hotline (Customer Relations) team has the responsibility to contact the DPS to coordinate coverage for the same hours of operation as the extended hours for the DPS Call Center.
+DPS Hotline staff are assigned and empowered to assist with any issues forwarded by the staff of the DPS.

-In support of the DPS escalation procedure, the Customer Relations team will contact the designated DPS customer service contact(s), as soon as an event occurs, or if potential storm damage is predicted.
+In support of the DPS escalation procedure, the DPS Hotline Coordinator will contact the designated DPS Call Center Manager, as soon as an event occurs, or if potential storm damage is predicted.

-Customer Relations will monitor an internal phone line for escalations submitted to DPS called the DPS Hotline.
+Customer Relations monitors an internal phone line for escalations submitted to DPS called the DPS Hotline.
 Only DPS has access to the hotline.
-The Customer Relations Manager will send the following response to DPS, once they receive notification of the hours that the DPS Call Center will be open for storm calls:
+The Customer Relations Coordinator will send the following response to DPS, once they receive notification of the hours that the DPS Call Center will be open for storm calls:

-"PSEG Long Island Customer Relations staff will be available to accommodate your extended Call Centers hours of 7:30 a.m. to 7:30 p.m. on insert day of the week, month, and date (i.e., Saturday, January 23rd).
+"PSEG Long Island Customer Relations staff will be available to accommodate your extended Call Centers hours of 7:30AM to 7:30PM on insert day of the week, month, and date (i.e., Saturday, January 23rd).
 You may call the CAG Line/Hotline at 855-351-6373 during those hours."